monica22schmidt/X-Team-18/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.</br>

+A company of 5,000 people is in need of a search engine that acts as a directory of all employees and their contact information.
+The best way for quick and direct communication between the employees is by phone.

 ## Questions to answer for Exercise #2